The ultimate guide to Boolean Search for social listening

 Awario already uses a unique algorithm for lead generation.
 Leads provides impressive results, even though it’s still in beta.
 The advantage of the manual search type is that you can adjust a query the way you need even for such needs as lead generation.

-Keep in mind that Awario searches for the exact match of the keywords or keyword phrases which you specify in the request.
-Therefore, it is not enough to input a list of services or goods you offer when you use Boolean search - the results will be too broad for lead generation purposes.
+Keep in mind that Awario looks for the exact match of the keywords or keyword phrases which you specify in the request.
+Therefore, it is not enough to input a list of services or goods you offer when you use Boolean - the results will be too broad for lead generation purposes.
 You should use such keyword phrases as your prospects would.

-In Example 3 we will consider how a web designer can use Boolean search to find potential clients.
+In Example 3 we will consider how a web designer can use Boolean to find potential clients.
 As you can see, I entered requests like looking for a web designer, need a web designer, recommend a web designer, suggest a web designer.
 But definitely some people may skip articles, use different word order, and so on.
 That is why I left only the meaningful words and used them with near/n.
 Mind that the more words are used in a key phrase, the wider should be the word range.

 Of course there is no true fun without spam posts.
 That is why we should exclude posts which contain offers or ads.
-Before adding negative keywords, I looked through the first results and noted the most used phrases which corrupt my search.
+Before adding negative keywords, I looked through the first results and noted the most used phrases which corrupt my query.
 You might have noticed I specified tool OR tools.
 I always recommend to use plural and singular forms of your keywords not to miss any of them in the search.

 Note that lead generation is not an easy task!
 From the very start you will likely need to modify search requests, add new keyword phrases to get more results, specify more negative terms to exclude irrelevant results, block spammers, and filter found mentions.
 But the final result is worth the effort!